LATEST MATCH REPORT

 About the Palmerston Cup

-This competition, now in its seventh year, is run during the winter season at Palmerston Indoor Bowls Club, Fareham.
+This competition, now in its ninth year, is run during the winter season at Palmerston Indoor Bowls Club, Fareham.
 This is an Open competition for outdoor bowling clubs to compete against each other on the indoor carpet and is a means of keeping in touch with members when their club is closed.

 Prize money will mean the winning team receiving £250 down to £100 for the fourth placed team.
 The losing quarter-finalists get their entrance fee refunded.